fubark/cyber/docs/docs.md

         return self.a + self.b
 ```

-Invoking methods automatically obtains the correct reference as specified by the method:
+Invoking methods automatically obtains the correct borrow as specified by the method:
 ```cy
 var p = Pair{a=1, b=2}
 print p.sum()     --> 3